Thandiwe Newton reclaims her original name

 Newton added she lost roles when she refused to play to racial and sexual stereotyping.
 When she won a BAFTA, a British newspaper pointed out that Newton was not really British because one of her parents was Black.
 "I remember thinking, 'But it's a British win!
 Why don't you wanna take that?'"
 Newton said.

-Newton used her experiences as fuel for activism, which has become a big part of her life.
+Newton used her experiences to fuel her activism, which has become a big part of her life.

-Wearing clothes representing her dual heritage on the cover of British Vogue, Newton is not hiding where she comes from, and that includes her name.
+Wearing fashion that represents her dual heritage on the cover of British Vogue, Newton is embracing her culture, and that includes her name.
 All her future films will be credited with Thandiwe Newton.
 "That's my name.
 It's always been my name," she said.

+Top image caption: The British actress attends the 71st edition of the Cannes Film Festival in Cannes, southern France on May 15, 2018.